jgyasu/ecoSPECS/README.md

 ## Features

 Capable of generating tables using GenAI based on a given prompt, rows and columns can be specified too.
 The parsing module is capable of parsing a `pdf` or a `docx` file and extracts the table from it and stores them in a list of 2-D NumPy arrays.
+A testing infrastrucuture for the `parsing` module is also provided.

 - **Bonus 1**: Uses an open source open-weight LLM `Qwen/Qwen2.5-1.5B-Instruct` via Hugging Face transformers.

-- **Bonus 2**: Uses few shot learning to generate a table from a user prompt without changing the generative model weights or architecture since language models are few-shot learners.
+- **Bonus 2**: Uses few shot learning to generate a table from a user prompt without changing the generative model weights or architecture since language models are few-shot learners without any rows and columns specified.

 - **Bonus 3**: Writes a short introduction paragraph and the generated table to `doc` or `pdf` based on the preference.